Welcome to today's edition of the Rush 24-7 podcast.

 This is your average ordinary citizen tweeting who wants a freebie, who wants a handout, no doubt, who thinks this is outrageous.

-And when the law hurts people, then it shouldn't be the bad law, it shouldn't be there.
+And when the law hurts people, then it shouldn't be this.

 If Congress meant to deny subsidies to states using Fed exchanges, it would have said so.